Higher dimensional rotating black hole solutions in quadratic $f(R)$ gravitational theory and the conserved quantities

-To provide a good probe of $f(R)$ gravitational theory, one has to analyze the black hole solutions.
-Exact solutions for $f(R)$ are hot topic and there are many bibliographies that cover this topic starting from 3-dimension \cite{HH92} to N-dimension \cite{CO17,SSB}.
-Analytic solutions that describe rotating black holes are derived in \cite{Sa12, SSB,HS13}.
-The main purpose of this work is to derive the $N$-dimension black string solutions having flat or cylindrical horizons in the framework of $f(R)$ in details without any assumptions.
-To execute this aim, we use a general $N$-dimension metric that possesses $k-dimension$ Euclidean metric.
+To provide a good probe of the $f(R)$ gravitational theory, one has to analyze black hole solutions.
+Exact solutions for $f(R)$ are a hot topic, and there are several studies on the topic starting from 3-dimensions \cite{Horne:1991gn} to $N$-dimensions \cite{Cisterna:2017qrb,2013PhyS...87d5004S}.
+Analytic solutions that describe rotating black holes are derived in \cite{PhysRevD.86.024013, Sheykhi:2013yga,PhysRevD.88.044044}.
+The main purpose of this work is to derive solutions for the $N$-dimension black {hole} with flat or cylindrical horizons in the framework of $f(R)=R+bR^2$.
+To achieve this, we used a general N-dimension metric that possesses a $k-dimension$ Euclidean metric and derived a static black hole solution in diverse dimensions.
+Using a coordinate transformation, we successfully derive a stationary rotating black hole solution for $f(R)=R+bR^2$.
+The physics of these black holes is investigated by calculating conserved quantities and studying thermodynamic quantities such as Hawking temperature, entropy, and heat capacity.
+The influence of higher-order curvature corrections on the existence of relativistic compact objects in modified gravity has been argued \cite{PhysRevD.78.064019,PhysRevD.79.024009}.

-The constitution of the present paper is as follows.
-In Section \ref{S2}, the basics of $f(R)$ gravitational theory is mainly given.
-Moreover, $N$-dimension spacetime with one unknown function is presented and it is applied to the quadratic form of $f(R)$ field equations.
-In Section \ref{S2}, black string solutions are derived for two different cases, i.e., 4-dimensional case and $N>4$.
-In Section \ref{S3}, we apply a coordinate transformation to the black string solutions derived in Section \ref{S2} and it is demonstrated that the obtained rotating black string solutions can satisfy the field equations in terms of the quadratic form of $f(R)$ theory.
-We analyze the conserved quantities of the rotating solutions with the Komar method, in Section \ref{S4}.
-In Section \ref{S5}, we calculate the thermodynamic quantities such as the Hawking temperature and entropy.
-In addition, it is shown that the first law of thermodynamics can always be met for all of the solutions derived in this study by calculating the Smarr-type formula for the total mass and angular momentum for the derived solutions.
-In Section \ref{S5}, the stability of the black string solutions is examined locally and it is explained that the derived solutions are stable from the viewpoint of thermodynamics.
-Finally, our conclusions and discussion are presented in Section \ref{S6}.
+This paper is organized as follows: In Section \ref{S2}, we provide the basics of the $f(R)$ gravitational theory and N-dimension spacetime with one unknown function is applied those to the quadratic form of $f(R)$ field equations.
+Additionally, in Section \ref{S2}, black {hole} solutions are derived for two different cases, i.e. 4-dimensional case and $N>4$.
+In Section \ref{S3}, we apply a coordinate transformation to the black {hole} solutions derived in Section \ref{S2} and obtain rotating black {hole} solutions that satisfy the field equations of the quadratic form of the $f(R)$ theory.
+In Section \ref{S33}, we calculate the conserved quantities of the rotating solutions using the Komar method and obtain divergent quantities.
+In Section \ref{S4}, we use the regularized method and redo the calculations of the conservation and obtain finite quantities for rotating black holes.
+Finally, in Section \ref{S5}, we discuss the stability of black {hole} solutions locally and explain that the derived solutions are stable from the viewpoint of thermodynamics.
+In Section \ref{S6}, we present our conclusions and discussion. \\